klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (c) Upon perfection of the appeal, the execution of the judgment or final order appealed from shall be stayed as to the appealing party,

-**Section 12.
+**§12.
 Withdrawal of appeal.**

-Notwithstanding perfection of the appeal, the Regional Trial Court, Metropolitan Trial Court, Municipal Trial Court in Cities, Municipal Trial Court, or Municipal Circuit Trial Court, as the case may be, may allow the appellant to withdraw his appeal before the record has been forwarded by the clerk of court to the proper appellate court as provided in section 8, in which case the judgment shall become final.
+Notwithstanding perfection of the appeal, the Regional Trial Court, Metropolitan Trial Court, Municipal Trial Court in Cities, Municipal Trial Court, or Municipal Circuit Trial Court, as the case may be, may allow the appellant to withdraw his appeal before the record has been forwarded by the clerk of court to the proper appellate court as provided in §8, in which case the judgment shall become final.
 The Regional Trial Court may also, in its discretion, allow the appellant from the judgment of a Metropolitan Trial Court, Municipal Trial Court in Cities, Municipal Trial Court, or Municipal Circuit Trial Court to withdraw his appeal, provided a motion to that effect is filed before rendition of the judgment in the case on appeal, in which case the judgment of the court of origin shall become final and the case shall be remanded to the latter court for execution of the judgment.

-**Section 13.
+**§13.
 Appointment of counsel **de oficio** for accused on appeal.**

 It shall be the duty of the clerk of the trial court, upon filing of a notice of appeal, to ascertain from the appellant, if confined in prison, whether he desires the Regional Trial Court, Court of Appeals or the Supreme Court to appoint a counsel **de oficio** to defend him and to transmit with the record on a form to be prepared by the clerk of court of the appellate court, a certificate of compliance with this duty and of the response of the appellant to his inquiry.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 123 PROCEDURE IN THE MUNICIPAL TRIAL COURTS</p>

-**Section 1.
+**§1.
 Uniform Procedure.**

 The procedure to be observed in the Metropolitan Trial Courts, Municipal Trial Courts and Municipal Circuit Trial Courts shall be the same as in the Regional Trial Courts, except where a particular provision applies only to either of said courts and in criminal cases governed by the Revised Rule on Summary Procedure.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 124 PROCEDURE IN THE COURT OF APPEALS </p>

-**Section 1.
+**§1.
 Title of the case.**

 In all criminal cases appealed to the Court of Appeals, the party appealing the case shall be called the "appellant" and the adverse party the "appellee," but the title of the case shall remain as it was in the court of origin.

-**Section 2.
+**§2.
 Appointment of counsel **de oficio** for the accused.**

 If it appears from the record of the case as transmitted that